gorkafraga/guidesbook/1-General tools/GUIDE_psychopy.md

 The Psychopy version control can cause problems:  you can trying leaving the option blank in the psychopy settings, instead of specifying a version

 #### Problems with python packages
 I had some problems with python packages that were needed for the experiment but were not installed in the LABS's PC. e.g., I needed xlsxwrite (error will be prompted in the log when running the experiment).
-You can download the package and copying the content into the `libs` folder within your psychopy folder.
+You can download the package and copying the content into the `libs` folder within your psychopy folder (usually in Windows in the 'Program files' directory).
 When the psychopy scripts does `'import packagename'` it should then be able to load the package.

 #### Permissions
 Make sure the experiment folder, where output files will be written, has the appropriate read/write permissions